bluerobotics/bluerobotics.github.io/brov2/assembly.md

 - End cap with thrusters, lumen, tether, and power cable hanging off the back
 - 2.5 mm allen head hex driver

-To reinstall the end cap you need the following parts and tools:

 1. Retrieve the Face Seal O-ring, the 6 M3x12 screws, and the 2 clips that you removed earlier

 	<img src="/brov2/cad/etray-disassemble.png" class="img-responsive" style="max-width:700px" />